Sidharth-Sharma3/firstGame/README.md

 # firstGame
-In this project we are going to create out first game.
+In this project we are going to create out first game